AdobeDocs/commerce-php/src/pages/architecture/framework.md

 Don't confuse the Commerce framework with the Zend web application framework that ships with the Commerce framework.

-You should never modify Framework files, although if you are extending Magento, you must know how to call Framework libraries.
-Modules you create will typically inherit from classes and interfaces defined in the Framework directories.
+You should never modify framework files, although if you are extending Commerce, you must know how to call framework libraries.
+Modules you create will typically inherit from classes and interfaces defined in the framework directories.

 ## Responsibilities